sokelelif/sokelelif/README.md

 ##  Hello!
 Nice to meet you 👋

-I'm an explorer in the world of cybersecurity | Full-Time Mom 👶❤
+I'm an explorer in the world of cybersecurity | Full-Time mom 👶❤

 🎯 My mission is more secure digital world.
 🔍 I focus on network security, vulnerabilities and open-source security tools.